 A clearing opens before you as you leave the padded forest behind.
 The sound of goats bleating fades into the distance.
 You smile, spotting a hut with the white and blue of Bavaria adorning the umbrellas.
 You have just enough time to recharge your batteries with a refreshing locally brewed Tegernsee beer before beginning the grueling stair climb.
 Your motivation is the view from the top.
-The stairway ends at a small chapel with breathtaking panorama views; nestled among the red roofed houses of Bavaria lays the sparkling lake of Tegernsee.
-This is hiking in Bavaria and this is the day trip from Munich by train, to Tegernsee.
+The stairway ends at a small chapel with breathtaking panorama views; nestled among the red-roofed houses of Bavaria lays the sparkling lake of Tegernsee.
+This is hiking in the German Alps and this is a fun day trip from Munich to Tegernsee.

 Another exciting installment in our Day Trips from Munich series is here!
-This time we’re heading to the foothills of the Alps for a fun day of hiking in the gorgeous Tegernsee.
+This time we’re heading to the foothills of the German Alps for hiking in the gorgeous Tegernsee.
 This day trip from Munich to Tegernsee can be done year round, but I’m debuting this post during my favorite season to visit, autumn.
-Hiking in the Bavarian Alps in the autumn is truly something special with the trees shining bright shades of orange and yellow and the cool temperatures.
+Hiking in the Bavarian Alps is a great autumn activity in Germany and truly something special with the trees shining bright shades of orange and yellow and the cool temperatures.
 I’ll cover a few of my favorite routes, but once you’re in town you’ll be able to plan your own adventure if you choose.
 The town is incredibly hiker friendly and is well marked from the second you leave the train station.
 Make sure to stick around to the end because I’ll go over some of the highlights of making this day trip from Munich in the winter too!

 Length of Time: 6-8 hour day.
 About 2 hours of transit and about 4-6 hours hiking, plus lunch!